 Pyometra is defined as an infection in the uterus.
 The uterus is also known as the womb and is where the developing foetus is located.
 It is a serious and life threatening condition that must be treated promptly and aggressively.

-Pyometra is often the result of hormonal changes in the reproductive tract.
+Pyometra is often the result of hormonal changes in the reproduction in dogs.
 Following oestrus ("heat") in the dog, progesterone levels remain elevated for eight to ten weeks and thicken the lining of the uterus in preparation for pregnancy.
 If pregnancy does not occur for several oestrus cycles, the lining continues to increase in thickness until cysts form within it.
 The thickened, cystic lining secretes fluids that create an ideal environment in which bacteria can grow.
 Additionally, high progesterone levels inhibit the ability of the muscles in the wall of the uterus to contract.

 Yes.
 The use of progesterone-based drugs can do this.
 In addition, oestrogen will increase the effects of progesterone on the uterus.
 Drugs containing both hormones are used to treat certain conditions of the reproductive system.